huijing/slides/webconf-asia-2017/README.md

 There are actually a huge variety of other styles, like those based of ancient scripts like 篆书 or 隶书, as well as brush script styles mimicking 草书 or 行书.
 But they fall into a broad category called 花式体, mostly used for display text or short paragraphs.
 Not so much for long form reading.

 Chinese typefaces are extremely challenging to create, simply due to the volume of glyphs required.
-Work on Source Han Serif, which was officially announced in April, started in late 2014.
+Work on Source Han Serif, which was officially announced in April this year, had started in late 2014.
 And they had quite a large team working on it.
 The average number of glyphs for a Chinese system font clocks in around 35,000 glyphs, give or take a couple thousand.

 Typefaces that have enough glyph coverage to be used in body copy are usually made by foundries, like 方正, 汉仪 or 蒙纳, as very few independent type designers have the bandwidth for that.

 A lot of articles on how to pick typefaces tell us that all typefaces have a personality, and we ought to pick typefaces based on the messaging we want to convey.
 I don't disagree.
 It's just that very few people delve into the why.
 Why do these letters have human traits?
 Research has suggested that a lot of it boils down to prior experience with the typefaces in particular contexts.

-For Latin-based typefaces, old style and transitional serifs like Caslon, Garamond, Times Roman and Baskerville are most often used in books and formal documents.
+For Latin-based typefaces, old style and transitional serifs like Caslon, Garamond, and Baskerville are most often used in books and formal documents.
 People tend to associate these as being serious and formal.

-Modern serifs like Didot and Bodoni were used in a variety of publications but we associate them with elegance and high fashion because of they're used in Vogue and Harper's Bazaar.
+Modern serifs like Didot and Bodoni were used in a variety of publications but we associate them with elegance and high fashion because they're used in Vogue and Harper's Bazaar.
 To a certain extent, globalisation has allowed some of these associations to transcend cultural and geographic boundaries and become recognised worldwide.

 To pair Chinese scripts with Latin scripts for body copy is reasonably straightforward, in that you want to pick styles that present an even typographic colour.
 In this regard, serifs go with 宋体 and sans-serifs go with 黑体.
 In general, you'd want their stroke thickness to match up, but keep in mind that Chinese glyphs appear denser than their Latin-based counterparts at the same size and adjustments will need to be made for that.